tetyanaloskutova/remote-works/docs/gettingstarted/configuration.rst

 Configuration
 =============

-We are fans of the `12factor <https://12factor.net/>`_ approach and portable code so you can configure most of Saleor using just environment variables.
+We are fans of the `12factor <https://12factor.net/>`_ approach and portable code so you can configure most of Remote-works using just environment variables.

 .. _payment_gateways_configuration: